tobischulz/vue-laravel-spa/README.md

 ## Features

-The following features are implemented in Vue SPA from Sanctum and Fortify:
+The following Sanctum and Fortify features are implemented in this Vue SPA:

 - ✅ Login
-- ✅ Passwort reset
+- ✅ Passwort Reset
+- ✅ Registration
-- ✅ Register
+- ✅ Profile Management
-- ✅ Confirm password challenge
+- ✅ Password Confirmation
-- ✅ Two-Factor-Authentication with confirmation
+- ✅ Two Factor Authentication with Confirmation
-- ✅ E-Mail verification
+- ✅ E-Mail Verification

 ## Screenshots

+A Picture Is Worth More Than A Thousand Words.

 ![art/screenshot-login.jpg](art/screenshot-login.jpg)